-We are at the forefront of collaborating with research and industry to further progress ISR as a viable mining alternative with our recently awarded CRC-P Grant.
-This collaboration with Minerals Division and Land & Water will invesitgate how copper extraction via ISR can be profitable whithin constraints of environmental issues and social license to operate.
+We are at the forefront of collaboration with research and industry to further progress ISR as a viable mining alternative with our research CRC-P Grant.
+This CSIRO collaboration with Minerals Division and Land & Water invesitgated how copper extraction via ISR can be profitable within constraints of environmental issues and social license to operate.

-Along with Mining3 (formerly CRC Mining) this will transform the initiative called In-Place mining to deliver smaller footprints and lower capital intensity.
+Along with Mining3 (formerly CRC Mining) this will transform the initiative called In-Place mining to deliver smaller footprint and lower capital intensity.

-The University of Adelaide are complimenting the CSIRO work by undertaking fracture modelling of the ore body and geophysics to not only further understand water flows within the water table, but lixiviant pathways through the orebody.
+The University of Adelaide complimented the CSIRO work by undertaking fracture modelling of the ore body and geophysics to not only further understand water flows within the water table, but lixiviant pathways through the orebody.